vcTaz/MicroSuite/README.md

 µSuite was originally written to evaluate OS and network overheads faced by microservices.
 You can find more details about µSuite in our IISWC paper (http://akshithasriraman.eecs.umich.edu/pubs/IISWC2018-%CE%BCSuite-preprint.pdf).

 This µSuite Fork has been amended by ALPS in order to achieve the following:
-- Correct and confirm all the installation/compilation commands to run on Ubuntu Linux 18.04
+- Correct and confirm all the installation/compilation commands to run on Ubuntu Linux 18.04+
-- Provide instructions to compile and run Docker and prepare a Docker image with the complete µSuite for easier deployment
+- Provide instructions to compile and run with Podman and prepare a container image with the complete µSuite for easier deployment
-- Provide instructions and the configuration to run the applications on single node using docker-compose.yaml
+- Provide instructions and the configuration to run the applications on single node using podman-compose
-- Provide instructions and the configuration to run the applications on multiple nodes using docker-compose-swarm.yml
+- Provide instructions and the configuration to run the applications on multiple nodes using podman-compose
 - Provide instructions and source code to run the application on single node allowing the system to enter C6 deep sleep state
 - **Research resource disaggregation and container snapshotting for improved energy proportionality**